projectdeguzman/casting-networks-automation-challenge/README.md

 # Requirements:
 - Node v18.12.1 installed
 - NPM 8.19.2 installed
+- Replace `userEmail` and `userPsw` in `cypress.config.js` with your own credentials to run the tests.

 # Installation:
 - Navigate to the project root directory and run `npm install`